Frequently Asked Questions

 Believe it or not, in most households, the toilets use MORE water than ANY other appliance . . . more than the shower, dishwasher or clothes washer.
 If you stop and think about how often a toilet is used per day, it adds up and makes sense.
 An average family of 4 can save over 10,000 gallons per year with dual-flush and depending on the local water rates, can easily pay for the conversion kit in a couple of months.

 The dual-flush valve is a modern, double-float piston mechanism that controls the amount of water released by the position of the floats.
 Once installed, the float positions are adjusted for the desired amount of water for each flush cycle.

 How long has this dual-flush technology been around?

 Dual flush toilets have been common in Europe and Asia for over 20 years and with water becoming a bigger issue worldwide, are now gaining significant popularity in the US as well.
 So dual-flush hardware is not some radical new idea, but quite the contrary, is a mature and proven technology.

 Does a dual-flush valve last longer than a regular flapper?

-Depending on the water conditions, a dual flush valve will usually last 3 – 5 years, whereas most flappers have to be replaced every year or so.
+Depending on the water conditions, a dual flush valve (not the flush handle – explained below) will usually last 3 – 5 years, whereas most flappers have to be replaced every year or so.
 However, if the water is overly harsh with high chlorine or mineral content or if the toilet is in a high use area, then the dual flush may not last any longer than a flapper.
 While the water savings more than makes up for the cost of a dual flush valve, it is a more complex device than a flapper and may need to be maintained or replaced periodically as with any other consumable plumbing device.